 Best Popsicle Molds for Kids

-We love the Zoku popsicle molds since I find them consistency easy to use and easy to clean.
-They have this traditional shape and also these mini pops, which are so perfect for babies and one year olds!
+We love the Zoku popsicle molds because I find them consistency easy to use and easy to clean.
+They’re available in the classic shape and also these mini popsicle molds, which are so perfect for babies and one year olds!
 The minis pop right out of the molds and are such a cute little size!

-My full list of popsicle molds is available for you, too.
+My full list of popsicle molds for kids is available for you, too.

-TIP: You can also use a small (bathroom-size) cup and a popsicle stick if you prefer.
+TIP: You can also use a small (bathroom-size) paper or plastic cup and a popsicle stick if you prefer.

 mango popsicles in two sizes on towel